-Whether at home on the sofa, on the train or out and about with friends – we always have our smartphone or tablet at hand, and it's more important to us than ever.
-With technological development and the advent of digitalisation, our shopping experience is also changing: No matter where and when, with just one click we have ordered the desired product online and get it delivered to our home just a few days later.
+Whether at home on the sofa, on the train or out and about with friends – we always have our smartphone or tablet, which is more important to us than ever.
+With technological development and the advent of digitalisation, our shopping experience is also changing: No matter where and when, with just one click, we have ordered the desired product online and got it delivered to our home just a few days later.
 COVID-19 has strengthened our online shopping behaviour.
 In 2020, 72 per cent of Internet users in Europe purchased products or services online.
 As Internet usage expands, so is the competition for e-commerce retailers.
 As such, the quality of the customer experience is becoming increasingly important in order to stand out from the crowd.
 But what if the user doesn't remember the login for the online store when making a purchase?
 The solution is both simple and secure: passwordless authentication using a Customer Identity and Access Management system, or CIAM for short, offers users a convenient alternative to the traditional password system.
-Memorising complicated sequences of letters, numbers and special characters is now a thing of the past.
+Memorising complicated sequences of letters, numbers, and special characters is now a thing of the past.

 Passwordless authentication to counter frustrating buying experiences.